corrode/corrode.github.io/content/podcast/s05e06-rust4linux/index.md

 Bringing Rust into the Linux kernel is one of the most ambitious modernization efforts in open source history.
 The Linux kernel, with its decades of C code and deeply ingrained development practices, is now opening its doors to a memory-safe language.
 It's the first time in over 30 years that a new programming language has been officially adopted for kernel development.
 But the journey is far from straightforward.

-In this episode, we speak with Danilo Krummrich, a Rust for Linux kernel developer at Red Hat, about the groundbreaking work of integrating Rust into the Linux kernel.
-Among other things, we we talk about the Nova GPU driver, a Rust-based successor to Nouveau for NVIDIA graphics cards, and discuss the technical challenges and cultural shifts required for large-scale Rust adoption in the kernel as well as the future of the Rust4Linux project.
+In this episode, we speak with Danilo Krummrich, Linux kernel maintainer and Rust for Linux core team member, about the groundbreaking work of integrating Rust into the Linux kernel.
+Among other things, we talk about the Nova GPU driver, a Rust-based successor to Nouveau for NVIDIA graphics cards, and discuss the technical challenges and cultural shifts required for large-scale Rust adoption in the kernel as well as the future of the Rust4Linux project.

 {{ codecrafters() }}